- Open Access

 Descriptive statistics were obtained using SPSS version 20.
 Mplus software (version 7.1;) was used to perform latent profile analysis (LPA).
 Model parameters were calculated using maximum likelihood (ML) estimation.
 Latent profile analysis was performed with the five BREQ-2 subscales (amotivation, external regulation, introjected regulation, identified regulation and intrinsic motivation) as input variables.
 A sequence of nested models, with an increasingly number of profiles, starting with one, where compared to examine if more complex models (with more profiles) fit the data better than more parsimonious models with less profiles.
 In the present study, models with one to seven profiles were tested to identify the optimal number of profiles.
 Profiles were added iteratively to identify the best model fit.
 Based on recommendations from previous research a number of different criteria were used to determine the optimal number of profiles.
 The log likelihood (LL), the Bayesian Information Criterion (BIC; and the sample-size adjusted BIC were inspected, with lower values indicating better model fit.
 The Lo-Mendell-Rubin likelihood test (LMR: and the Bootstrapped Likelihood Ratio Test (BLRT; were used to compare the fit of two competing models.
 Statistically significant LMR and BLRT tests (p < .05) indicate that the target profile solution fits better with the data than a profile solution with one less profile.
 The entropy criterion was also examined, which indicates how accurately people are profiled into their respective profiles, with higher values indicating a better fit for a given solution .
 In addition to the fit criteria, interpretability, theoretical meaningfulness and parsimony was also taken into account when deciding upon the best solution.
 Consequently, when merging the total information together for the final choice of model, subjective dimensions of choice beyond fit statistics were necessarily involved.
 More parsimonious models with fewer profiles were chosen over more complex profiles where this enhanced the interpretability of the profiles.
 To support the interpretation of the best-fitting solution, z-scores of the observed variables (i.e., the five BREQ-2 subscales) were used.
 To examine how the different latent profiles differed in terms of other relevant variables, the three basic psychological needs and exercise behavior were included in the model as auxiliary variables .
 Mplus computes an overall test of association using Wald’s test as well as pairwise profile comparisons between the auxiliary variable means and probabilities.
 To clarify the LPA models used, the five BREQ-2 variables were used as predictors of the latent motivational profiles, whereas basic needs and exercise behaviours were outcome variables.

-Descriptive statistics and correlations between BREQ-2 variables in samples A and B
+Descriptive statistics and correlations between the BREQ-2 subscales in Samples A and B are described in Table 1.

 Identifying the optimal number of profiles for motivational type